A new platform for documentation and tutorials is launching soon.

-- The Consul on Azure Kubernetes Service (AKS) guide is a complete step-by-step guide on how to deploy Consul on AKS.
+- The Consul on Azure Kubernetes Service (AKS) tutorial is a complete step-by-step guide on how to deploy Consul on AKS.
 The guide also allows you to practice deploying two microservices.

-- The Consul on Amazon Elastic Kubernetes (EKS) guide is a complete step-by-step guide on how to deploy Consul on EKS.
+- The Consul on Amazon Elastic Kubernetes Service (EKS) tutorial is a complete step-by-step guide on how to deploy Consul on EKS.
 Additionally, it provides guidance on interacting with your datacenter with the Consul UI, CLI, and API.

 The Consul and Kubernetes Reference Architecture guide provides recommended practices for production.

-The Consul and Kubernetes Deployment guide covers the necessary steps to install and configure a new Consul cluster on Kubernetes in production.
+The Consul and Kubernetes Deployment tutorial covers the necessary steps to install and configure a new Consul cluster on Kubernetes in production.

 The Secure Consul and Registered Services on Kubernetes tutorial covers the necessary steps to secure a Consul cluster running on Kubernetes in production.